Harry Enfield & Chums: Jürgen the German

-A young German tourist in England who cannot stop apologising for his country's actions "during ze Var".
-He usually starts off friendly and inquisitive.
-But when there is a silence in the conversation, he begins apologising for his country, becoming increasingly aggressive in the process.
-When he is particularly frustrated, he displays Nazi-like tendencies.
-He also has an unusual quirk where he becomes disorientated if he encounters something about Britain that is not as good as in Germany.
-For example, he is at a complete loss when a bus is a minute late and another commuter indicates this is normal.
+A young German tourist (Enfield) visiting England, whose attempts to make friendly conversation with people he encounters turn out awkward and stilted, exposing his underdeveloped sense of humour and frustrations at perceived inefficiencies of British society (such as buses being a few minutes late).
+Out of the blue, he will also profusely apologise for his country's actions during the war but will break out into aggressive Nazi-style rants when rebuked.

 Harry and Lulu the Toddlers

 A toddler and his baby sister played by Enfield and Burke on oversized sets.
 Harry deliberately hurts Lulu, or more often tricks her into hurting herself, but then plays the innocent when their mother arrives to investigate, and asks for a "big hug", but their mother does not accept his apologies.
-On Channel 4's Sunday Night Project on 8 February 2009, Harry admitted the characters were based on a young Lily Allen and Alfie Allen (as adults, a singer and actor respectively); at the time of their being toddlers, he was dating their mother, producer Alison Owen.
+On Channel 4's Sunday Night Project on 8 February 2009, Enfield revealed the characters were based on a young Lily and Alfie Allen (as adults, a singer and actor respectively); at the time of their being toddlers, he was dating their mother, producer Alison Owen.